New Circuits for Visiting Machu Picchu

 Most important places in Machu Picchu

-The government of Peru has created new regulations for visiting Machu Picchu with the purpose of preserving the historic site for future generations.
+The Peruvian government has created new regulations for visiting Machu Picchu.
+This has been done with the purpose of preserving the historic site for future generations.
 However, the new 4 circuit system can be rather confusing and overwhelming to understand.
+Sit back and relax as we guide you through your options.

 Circuit Number 1 (High Short Route)